fanbyprinciple/d2l-fanbyprinciple/ch8_recurrent_neural_networks/readme.md

 5. Consider the random offset that we use for reading long sequences.
     1. Why is it a good idea to have a random offset? for the randomness
-    2. Does it really lead to a perfectly uniform distribution over the sequences on the document?
+    2. Does it really lead to a perfectly uniform distribution over the sequences on the document?
         I dont know how to check
     3. What would you have to do to make things even more uniform?
         Would maybe take words based on some distribution.